Chromatic aberration: what is it and why does it occur

 Also known as “lateral chromatic aberration” occurs when different wavelengths of light are focused at different distances from the lens.
 Because different colors of light have different wavelengths, they will be focused at slightly different points as a result.
 This causes different color variations to come into focus at different points.
 A good example of this is when you are taking a photo of something with red and blue, the edges of the object will be blurry, but everything else is in focus.

-The root cause of chromatic aberration
+The root cause of chromatic distortion

 Image Credit © Terry Ross/CC BY-SA 2.0